 Eucalyptus Essential Oil: A Potent Natural Remedy You Need for A Healthy Home and Family – Read More

-DOUBLE-DUTY ESSENTIAL OILS: AS AN INSECT REPELLENT AND FOR BUG BITES
+DOUBLE-DUTY ESSENTIAL OILS: TO REPEL INSECTS AND FOR ITCHY BUG BITES

 There are a whole bunch of essential oils that actually do double-duty on the bug front - they not only repel mosquitos and other pests but can also help relieve the soreness and irritation associated with painful or itchy bug bites.